-research, questionnaire design, validity, new products
+research, questionnaire design, validity, new products, concept test

 Review the activity below or download the PDF student worksheet